Spanish - Associate in Arts for Transfer

 The course is not open to students who received credit for SPCH 101 or COMM 101.
 Per CalGETC requirements, this course is taught in English.

 This course is an introduction to statistical thinking and processes, including methods and concepts for discovery and decision-making using data.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-squared, and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 Students apply methods and processes to applications using data from a broad range of disciplines.
+The course is not open to students who received credit for MATH 123 or STAT C1000E.

 Fall Year 2